DaveyJH/holiday-hamper/research/text/chinese-new-year.md

 ## What

-- Celebration of New Year on traditional Chinese calendar.
-- Major holiday in Greater China.
-- The occasion is also known as the Spring Festival, and an animal is associated with each New Year.
-The animals rotate and repeat according to a fixed cycle.
-- 20% of the Earth’s population celebrate — using more fireworks than any other day of the year.
+Chinese New Year is a celebration of the New Year according to the traditional Chinese calendar - a lunisolar calendar that incorporates the phases of the moon as well as Earth's position around the sun.

+Traditionally, the celebrations are a time to honor various deities, remember your ancestors and be close to you family.
+With such a huge quantity of people celebrating, there are now a wide variety of customs and traditions,  with many of these being regional.

+A major holiday in Greater China, the occasion is also known as the Spring Festival, celebrated by 20% of the Earth's population!
+More fireworks are used on this day than any other.

-- Traditional for every family to thoroughly clean their house, in order to sweep away any ill fortune and to make way for incoming good luck.
+Celebrations include wonderfully decorative dragons, paper lanterns and the sharing of red envelopes.
+Families will often clean their houses to sweep away ill fortune and make room for good luck.
+They will also come together for a feast with dumplings, long noodles, oranges and all sorts of other wonderful dishes.

-- The festival is traditionally a time to honor deities as well as ancestors.
+## When

+Chinese New Year is a 15 day celebration starting on the day of the new moon that occurs between 21st January and 20th February.
+Some celebrations include the eve before this, turning it to a 16 day celebration.
+Further-more, some families will begin the festivities with the Laba Festival, creating a 40 day festive period!

+## History

 ### Animals

-Tales say the Jade Emperor held a race to cross a river.
-The order of crossing
+Tales say the Jade Emperor held a race between many animals to enter the heavenly gate.
+As with all ancient stories, there are many variations told of why and how this occurred.
+One thing remains consistent throughout, the order in which the animals arrived:
-was:

 - Rat
 - Ox